 As we all painfully recall, the production, sale, and consumption of alcohol was severely restricted by our government during this sad time.
 In the midst of the Great Depression, the average working man was callously denied his only respite after a hard day’s labor.

 However, some clever Italian-American exposed a loophole in the law which allowed Campari to be designated as “medicinal,” and therefore legal.
 It is considered a digestive, after all.
 Once this discovery gained attention, a sudden, unexplained wave of gastrointestinal ailments swept across our great nation and the Americano was born.
 Grazie, Italia!

 Campari, Sweet Vermouth, and Gin.
 As always, on the rocks with an orange slice or lemon twist.

 This one packs a wallop, so proceed with caution.
 Two of these and you’ll be singing, “O Sole Mio,” even if you don’t know the words.
-For the purists, this is the only Campari cocktail worth mentioning.
+When it comes to Campari cocktail recipes, fore the purists, this is the only one worth mentioning.